-Wi-Fi: Until recently, the utility of Wi-Fi phones was limited to businesses and colleges.
-Companies such as Nokia, Flarion, IDT, Motorola, Cisco, and SpectraLink are beginning to develop hardware and software to facilitate Wi-Fi telephony.

-• WiMax: Intel plans to build WiMax into its Centrino chip platforms, which power 80% of all PCs, by 2006.
-InStat/MDR estimates that a company could reach 97.2% of the US population with a \$3.7 billion investment in Wi-Fi.

-Software Defined Radio (SDR) devices can dynamically reconfigure the device's characteristics for better performance and new services.

-Cognitive radio technology is a particular extension of SDR that employs model based reasoning based upon its assessment of the radio environment.

-Smart antenna systems provide numerous benefits in wireless communications environments.
+- Wi-Fi: Until recently, the utility of Wi-Fi phones was limited to businesses and colleges.
+Companies such as Nokia, Flarion, IDT, Motorola, Cisco, and SpectraLink are beginning to develop hardware and software to facilitate Wi-Fi telephony. - WiMax: Intel plans to build WiMax into its Centrino chip platforms, which power 80% of all PCs, by 2006.
+InStat/MDR estimates that a company could reach 97.2% of the U.S. population with a \$3.7 billion investment in WiMax 1. - Software Defined Radio (SDR) devices can dynamically reconfigure the device's characteristics for better performance and new services. - Cognitive radio technology is a particular extension of SDR that employs model-based reasoning based upon its assessment of the radio environment. - Smart antenna systems provide numerous benefits in wireless communications environments e.g., reduce multipath fading, increase system capacity, extending battery life of terminals, extending the range of base stations, interference reduction

+1 "Why Cheaper And Faster WiMAX Will Force Convergence", Wireless Business Forecast, Dec.
+16, 2004.